pytorch/torchtune/docs/source/tutorials/datasets.rst

 To be able to use your custom dataset from the config, you will need to create a builder function.
-This is the builder function for the :func:`~torchtune.datasets.stack_exchanged_paired_dataset`, which creates a :class:`~torchtune.datasets.PreferenceDataset` configured to use the StackExchanged paired dataset from Hugging Face.
+This is the builder function for the :func:`~torchtune.datasets.stack_exchanged_paired_dataset`, which creates a :class:`~torchtune.datasets.PreferenceDataset` configured to use a paired dataset from Hugging Face.
 Notice that we've also had to add a custom instruct template as well.

 .. code-block:: python